-The proposal incorporates a red brick and slate roof extension to the north towards Newland which would be partially subterranean as the ground floor from Viking House would continue towards the street.
+As before, this element would be a red brick and slate roof extension towards Newland which would be partially subterranean as the ground floor from Viking House would continue towards the street.
 Moreover, the ground floor would be lower than the street and face a void created next to the footpath.
 Therefore, only three floors would be visible from the street.
 The top floor would be partially accommodated in the roof space of the building, which would be steeply pitched facing Newland with windows half below and half above the eaves level.